 Three factors motivate our focus on eye care.
 First, there is the intrinsic importance of vision, a matter that directly impinges on productivity and well-being.
 But, of course eye care is not alone in this regard.
 The second factor - and in this respect eye disease is truly distinct - is that different aspects of it, such as visual acuity, myopia, cataract onset or glaucoma, are measurable with relatively high precision.
 Using these objective measures of disease intensity, it is possible to evaluate the extent to which eye health has deteriorated at the time of seeking care.
-Third, some eye disease is, of course, the deterioration of visual acuity: loss of acuity is immediately and directly linked to the perception of that deterioration.
+Third, some eye diseases are perceived as they evolve, while others are not.
+The most obvious example of a symptomatic disease is, of course, the deterioration of visual acuity: loss of acuity is immediately and directly linked to the perception of that deterioration.
 This is certainly true of deteriorations that require corrective lenses, but it is also true for conditions such as cataract.
 On the other hand, conditions such as glaucoma are asymptomatic until the disease has reached an advanced stage.